 Wrapping Up: Comal vs Cast Iron Skillet

-After doing some research to compare comal vs cast iron skillets, we found that the two cooking utensils are mainly different in terms of their intended uses, materials, and heat capacities.
+After researching comal vs cast iron skillets, we found that the two cooking utensils are mainly different in terms of their intended uses, materials, and heat capacities.
 Comals are traditional Mexican cooking griddles mainly for heating and reheating certain foods, whereas cast iron skillets work for grilling, baking, and frying.

-Remember their comparative qualities to decide which one will work best for your cooking needs.
+Remember their comparative qualities to decide which will work best for your cooking needs.

 One-Pot Cooking Rocks